-Early College High School and Conway High School continue to implement and sustain certification in AVID, a school-wide College Readiness System focusing on school transformation through leadership, systems, instruction and school culture.
+Early College High School and Conway High School continue to implement and sustain highly certified status in AVID, a school-wide College Readiness System focusing on school transformation through leadership, systems, instruction and school culture.

-This year, Early College High School was named an AVID School-wide Site of Distinction.
+Early College High School has obtained AVID School-wide Site of Distinction status.
 This achievement "represents the highest level of AVID implementation fidelity demonstrating excellence in instructional practice and the promotion of college readiness school-wide."

-School-wide Site of Distinction- All 11 AVID Essentials are implemented effectively and are rated as Routine Use (Level 2) or higher and sustains the AVID system.
+School-wide Site of Distinction - All 11 AVID Essentials are implemented effectively, are rated as Routine Use (Level 2) or higher, and sustains the AVID system.
 Evidence supports that all AVID's school-wide metrics demonstrating school-wide impact toward achieving college readiness for all students are in place and have been verified by AVID Center.